iterative/dvc.org/public/static/docs/command-reference/get-url.md

 usage: dvc get-url [-h] [-q | -v] url [out]

 positional arguments:
-  url               (See supported URLs in the description.) out               Destination path to put data in.
+  url            (See supported URLs in the description.) out            Destination path to put data to.
 ```

 ## Description